expertcomptabledev/impots.gouv.bot/README.md

 # impots.gouv.bot

-**Impots.gouv.bot** is a tool to crawl http://www.impots.gouv.fr pro and get all informations available with `cli` or with `node module`.
+**Impots.gouv.bot** is a tool to crawl http://www.impots.gouv.fr pro account, and get all informations available with `cli` or with `node module`.

 ## Get started